History of the Dallas Mavericks: 2001–2004: "Big Three" of Nash, Nowitzki, and Finley

 These years also saw Nowitzki win the first two of his five consecutive Euroscar Awards as the top player in Europe, in 2002 and 2003.
 (Note that this award is presented at the end of a calendar year, as opposed to the end of the season as in the NBA awards.)

 2001–02

-The 2001–02 season was a great season for the Mavericks, with a 57–25 record and many sellout crowds in the American Airlines Center.
+The 2001–02 season was a great season for the Mavericks, with a 57–25 record and multiple sellout crowds in the American Airlines Center.
 This season also saw a change in logo and colors, changing from the cowboy hat logo and green to a new horse logo.
 In addition, the team gained sleeker uniforms.
 Another blockbuster trade sent Juwan Howard, Tim Hardaway and Donnell Harvey to the Denver Nuggets in exchange for Raef LaFrentz, Nick Van Exel, Tariq Abdul-Wahad and Avery Johnson, the Mavericks also made several attempts to sign the Utah Jazz's star Karl Malone.
 The Mavericks swept the Kevin Garnett-led Minnesota Timberwolves in the playoffs but lost again in the second round, this time to the Chris Webber-led Sacramento Kings.